Creative Writing for Beginners

 Price £499 - Payment plans available

-**EARLY BIRD DISCOUNT** Enrol on our September course by the 4th August and save 10% when you pay in full
+**EARLY BIRD DISCOUNT** Enrol on our November course before the 13th October and save 10% when you pay in full

 A professionally prepared series of weekly activities will guide you through essential topics including Character, Plot, Point of View, Description, Dialogue, Voice and Setting.